-Obesity drugs give Danish economy a major boost
+Obesity Drugs Give Danish Economy A Major Boost

 Industrial production in Denmark "is up 40 percent compared to pre-pandemic levels," noted Palle Sorensen, chief economist at Nykredit bank.

-By comparison, "in the eurozone in general and in the US it's pretty much at the same level as before the pandemic," he said.
+By comparison, "in the eurozone in general and in theit's pretty much at the same level as before the pandemic," he said.

 That "also means that the recovery from the pandemic has been stronger."